-Germanium (Ge) is a kind of material that is relatively hard and has high density.
-Germanium, along with Silicon and Zinc Selenide (ZnSe) are all used in pyrometric applications.
+Germanium (Ge) is a kind of material that is relatively hard and has a high density.
+Germanium, along with Silicon and Zinc Selenide (ZnSe) is all used in pyrometric applications.
 It is also an infrared-transmitting material that blocks ultraviolet (UV) and VIS wavelengths but allows IR from 2µm.

 Germanium transmits over 45% between 2-14μm up to 45⁰C but transmission degrades slowly at 100⁰C then more rapidly above 200⁰C.
 When Germanium is exposed to higher temperatures, it can lead to catastrophic failure in the material so it is actually not suitable for use in these particular conditions.
 Also, where weight is an issue, its relatively high density (5.33 g/cm3) should be put into consideration.
 Germanium has a Knoop hardness of HK780, slightly higher than Gallium Arsenide (GaAs), with which shares the same mechanical properties.
 This makes it ideal for IR applications requiring rugged optics.

 Germanium is transparent in the infrared wavelengths.
 It is an essential optical material for Infrared (IR) because it can be readily cut and polished into lenses.